8th August 2025

 Cusworth Hall

 One of the must-see landmarks in Doncaster, Cusworth Hall is a great shout if you’re looking for free things to do in Yorkshire.
-This Grade-I listed gem is set in 60 acres of stunning parkland, complete with lakes, gardens and incredible views across the local countryside.
-The hall, with its incredibly detailed architecture and an amazing museum inside, tells the tumultuous story of how Doncaster has evolved since the 18th century.
+This Grade I-listed gem is set within 60 acres of stunning parkland, complete with lakes, gardens and incredible views across the local countryside.

-Cusworth Hall, Museum and Park, Cusworth Lane, Doncaster, South Yorkshire, DN5, 7TU.
+Cusworth Hall Museum and Park, Cusworth Lane, Doncaster, South Yorkshire, DN5, 7TU.

 Cayton Bay

 A trip to the beach doesn’t have to be a battle with other sand–seekers, not when you have Cayton Bay to visit.
 This quiet, peaceful beach is one of the best free days out on the Yorkshire Coast.
 Go for a walk down the long, sweeping sandy bay to enjoy the views and take in a dose of history at the WWII pillboxes that remain on the north end.
-Time it right and you can even watch the daredevil surfers and windsurfers using the North Sea as their playground.

 Cayton Bay, Scarborough, North Yorkshire, YO11 3NJ.